cesargabrielM/cesargabrielM/README.md

 ###

-<p align="left">My name is César Gabriel and I'm a computer engineering from SENAI CIMATEC</p>
+<p align="left">My name is César Gabriel and I'm a student of computer engineering from SENAI CIMATEC</p>

 ###